Pomax/arduino-midi-recorder/README.md

 Our basic program will need to import the standard [SD](https://www.arduino.cc/en/reference/SD) library, as well as the [MIDI](https://github.com/FortySevenEffects/arduino_midi_library) library (which you'll probably need to [install first](https://github.com/FortySevenEffects/arduino_midi_library#getting-started)).

+Note that if you don't want to "follow along" and instead you just want the code, you can copy-paste the code found over in [midi-recorder.ino](https://raw.githubusercontent.com/Pomax/arduino-midi-recorder/master/midi-recorder.ino) into the Arduino IDE.

 ```c++
 #include <SD.h>
 #include <MIDI.h>